-Sefer HaKuzari explores the greatness of the Jewish people, our connection to Eretz Yisrael and the Torah through the eyes of Rabbi Yehudah Halevi as brought to life in the record of the disputation between the Sage and the King of Kahzar.
-The classic text comes to life when examining themes and approaches of R. Yehuda Halevi, which often differ from the common perspective.
-This enables the opening of a window into the theology of Jewish sages of the early middle ages.
+Sefer HaKuzari explores the unique nature of the Jewish people, our connection to Eretz Yisrael and the Torah through the eyes of Rabbi Yehudah Halevi as brought to life in the record of the disputation between the Sage and the King of Kahzar.
+The classic text comes to life when examining themes and approaches of R. Yehuda HaLevi, which often differ from the common perspective.
+This enables the opening of a window into the revolutionary theology of Jewish sages of the early Middle Ages from the perspective of one of the most beloved Jewish Philosophical works.